broxus/ton-kafka-producer/README.md

 ordered and available to indexer services.
 Thus, system can handle heavy loads, ensuring that each indexer database is in sync with the blockchain network

-Ton-kafka-producer provides three different methods of scanning blockchain data:
+It provides three different methods of scanning blockchain data:

 - `NetworkScanner` scans data from a running node.
 It uses Indexer to retrieve the blockchain data and scans the data using various network protocols, such